 In order to best protect yourself from being involved in a car accident, there are certain steps you can take to help identify dangerous drivers.
-Although you don’t have the ability to control the actions of other drivers, by watching for risky behavior on the road, you can potentially avoid a dangerous car accident.
+You don’t have the ability to control the actions of other drivers.
+However, by watching for risky behavior on the road, you can potentially avoid a dangerous car accident.
 Some indicators to look out for include:

-- A car that is tailgating, or driving dangerously close to the car in front of it—this is especially risky in rainy or snowy weather when a significant amount of time is needed to safely stop to avoid hitting another car.
+- A car that is tailgating, or driving dangerously close to the car in front of it.
+This is especially risky in rainy or snowy weather when a significant amount of time is needed to safely stop.
 Tailgating indicates that the driver might be demonstrating signs of road rage.

-- A car that is driving way above the speed limit—again, it will take longer for a speeding car to stop in poor weather, and if the car in front of them hits their brakes, there is a good chance an accident will occur.
+- A car that is driving way above the speed limit.
+Again, it will take longer for a speeding car to stop in poor weather.
+If the car in front of them hits their brakes, there is a good chance an accident will occur.

-- A car that is driving far below the speed limit—this driver might either be too tired to operate their vehicle, could be intoxicated, or might simply not be paying attention to the road.
+- A car that is driving far below the speed limit.
+This driver might either be too drowsy to operate their vehicle, could be under the influence of drugs or alcohol, or might simply not be paying attention to the road.
 In any event, this behavior is reason for concern, unless the rest of the traffic has slowed down as well.

-If you believe there is a dangerous driver on the road, pull off and call highway patrol to report the details of the car.
+If you believe there is a dangerous driver on the road, pull off and call police to report the details of the car.
 They can help to remove the driver and potentially avoid a serious accident.

 Common Car Accident Injuries

 Car accidents can result in a wide variety of injuries, some of which can be severe and have lasting effects.
-Some of the common car accident injuries that our clients have sustained include:
+Some of the common car accident injuries that our clients sustain include: